irfanshehzadsandhu/logseq/pages/Business Logic and Business Rules.md

 - ## Business Rules
-	- Business rules are set of instructions and constraints which determine how a process is performed.Business *rules* are a formal expression of business policy
+	- Business *rules* are a formal expression of business policy.
+For example: AddingVAT (value added tax)
 - Workflow
 	- Workflow is set of activities which are necessary to perform a certain task
 - Business Logic